GRCDEV/ArduSim/help/deployment.md

-# Deployment on real devices - Raspberry Pi 3 example
+# Deployment on real devices - Raspberry Pi 3

 The first deployment of a protocol requieres to configure hardware and software.
 On later deployments it will be enough to copy the .jar executable file.